-The cigarette beetle is shiny, light brown, about 1/10 an inch long with a barely visible, bent down head, which gives it a distinctive “humped” appearance.
+The cigarette beetle is shiny, light brown, about 1/10 of an inch long with a barely visible, bent down head, which gives it a distinctive “humped” appearance.
 Although originally named for its propensity to burrow in dry tobacco, the cigarette beetle found in Shorewood and throughout Milwaukee infests food products like dried peppers, nuts, cereals, spices, raisins, seeds and dried flours and pet food.
 Cigarette beetles also love munching on floral displays and their larvae will sometimes feed on furniture stuffing.
 Around Shorewood, adult cigarette beetles can be found flying in dimly lit environments year-round, especially in autumn and winter.
-If you’ve seen them around your house, it’s time to introduce them to our Milwaukee pest control specialists.
+If you’ve seen them around your house, it’s time to introduce them to our pest control specialists.

 Dried Fruit Beetle